merkle-open/generator-nitro/packages/generator-nitro/readme.md

 * Including example code `--exampleCode` (default: false)
 * Installing [`nitro-exporter`](https://www.npmjs.com/package/nitro-exporter) `--exporter` (default: false)

-The choosen options will be stored for the next project generation.

 It's possible to pass in these options through the command line:

 ```